Facilities and access at Tring

 • D/deaf and hard of hearing

-There are hearing loops at the information desk, in the shop, in the Ugly Bug Cafe and in the Rothschild Room.
-If you need any other assistance during your visit to the Museum, our staff will be happy to help you.
+We have hearing loops at our information desk and in our shop, cafe and Rothschild Room.
+If you need any other assistance during your visit, we're happy to help you.

 Guide dogs